Ye who took our names

 With unique brightness it gazed

-hearing from afar recitals and songs
+hearing from afar recitals and

 to accept yet another infant